 Small house, great functions

 "From singles to families, there is a constant high demand for small, low cost, flexible and simple homes", says Nestron.
 “Hence the idea of Cube One.
-Soft lines and modern design make the series suitable for large-scale use in modern urban environments.
-With interior, exterior and customizable colors, Cube One is dynamic and unique ”.
+Soft lines and modern design make the series suitable for large scale use in modern urban environments.
+With customizable interiors, exteriors and colors, Cube One is dynamic and unique ”.

 The basic Cube One model starts at around € 30.000, and comes with a 15-year warranty.